Login

 The morning coat

-Hire is the right choice for first-timers and occasional users.
-Buy if you will wear it more than three times.
-Either way, get it tailored to your shoulders.
-A hire coat that does not fit is more obvious than no morning coat at all.
+Hire if it is your first time or an occasional thing, and buy only if you will wear it more than three times.
+Either way, get it fitted to your shoulders, because a hire coat that does not fit is more obvious than no morning coat at all.

 The waistcoat